couleur-tweak-tips/CTT/docs/video-and-renders/index.md

 Video interpolation is a video processing technique that creates new frames between existing ones, effectively increasing the video's frames per second (FPS) using algorithms or AI.

-[RIFE](https://github.com/megvii-research/ECCV2022-RIFE) and [SVP](https://www.svp-team.com) are commonly implemented into frame blending applications to interpolate.
+[RIFE](https://github.com/megvii-research/ECCV2022-RIFE) and the [SVP](https://www.svp-team.com) algorithm are commonly implemented into frame blending applications to interpolate.

 However, interpolation isn't perfect.
 The lower input FPS you give it, the generally worse result it will produce, meaning that in our case for motion blur, you still will need to record in the highest FPS that your hardware will allow it to.

+### :material-file-video-outline: Video encoding and decoding

+Video encoding is the process of converting one format (e.g. the raw visual data captured during recording) into a digital codec, with decoding converting videos into a format that can be displayed and viewed on a screen.

+A video codec is software or hardware that compresses and decompresses digital video to make file sizes smaller and make storage and distribution of videos easier.